 The Leadership Capacity Program™ is based on aligning 5 Leadership Anchors.
-These core 'strengths-based competencies' provide a foundation for leadership success and sustained performance.
+These 'strengths-based competencies' provide a foundation for leadership success and sustained performance.

 Each anchor point provides leaders with a foundation for demonstrating how a leader’s capacity can be dramatically transformed when adopting these leadership anchors, compared to leaders who don’t have them.

 By helping leaders adopt and align these leadership anchors, they are equipped to identify roadblocks to achieving optimal capacity, establish transforming goals, and empowered to develop the strategies they need to address goals and desired outcomes that are often in conflict.

 Leadership occurs in the context of relationship — never in isolation.
 The key relationships in a leader’s world in which he or she interacts with, belongs to, identifies with, and is influenced by, give context to a leader’s identity, behavior, and performance.
 Relationships are the key to success and fulfillment.

 Without the ability to lead and empower others in the workplace, it is highly unlikely leaders will achieve their goals.
 Beyond this, we know that when they experience stress, trauma, or grief in their personal relationships at work or outside of it, it can be extremely difficult to perform at an optimal level, further increasing the pressure they feel at work and at home.